There are basically two ways of owning a property in joint names, as either:

 Essentially, in cases involving the termination of a marriage or a civil partnership, the court can look to the future as well as to the past, with the objective of doing what is fair having regard to all of the circumstances of the case.

 Where the relationship that ends is not a marriage or a civil partnership, the court’s role is usually more restricted.
 If the parties have specifically declared their financial interests in the property, then the court is unlikely to interfere with this.

 If the parties have not declared their financial interests in the property, then the court’s role, unlike within the termination of a marriage or a civil partnership, is limited to looking back in time to work out what the parties are taken to have intended, and that will determine the outcome.

 It is possible for the court to find that the parties have changed their common intention any time after completion of the acquisition of the property.
 A change of intention may be found:

 - by reference to specific declarations by the parties of a revised agreement

 - by the court inferring a change of intention as to shares from the statements or the actions of the parties, even if there is no formal declaration of such change

 - by the court imputing an intention to the parties where the statements and/or actions of the parties do not provide sufficient evidence for a court to infer what their intentions were.
 This last example is in effect the court deciding for the parties what the court finds to be a fair outcome, having regard to the circumstances of the case

-Free Half Hour Meeting: The TSP Family team are able to offer a free half hour interview with one of their solicitors for you to discuss what is a very important decision in an area of developing and sometimes complex law.
+Free Half Hour Meeting: The TSP Family team are able to offer a free 15 minute initial telephone chat with one of their solicitors for you to discuss what is a very important decision in an area of developing and sometimes complex law.
 Contact them here.